colbsa/MusserSR.org/about-volunteer.md

 permalink: /volunteer
 ---

 Looking to spend more time in camp?
-Trying to find a way to give back to Scouting and camp?
-Musser Scout reservation  is always looking for volunteers!
-Here are some key program you can volunteer with in camp.
+Want to give back to Scouting and camp?
+Musser Scout Reservation is always looking for volunteers to help make camp an even greater place!

 <h2>Campmasters <div class="h5">The Key to Outstanding Customer Service</div></h2>
-The Campmasters are a group of registered Scouters who help ensure our units have a positive experience during their stay at camp.
-From the time that a unit checks-in, through when they check-out, the Campmasters are there to help with any problems that may arise, open the Trading, Post, as well as offer program for the Scouts in camp.
+A positive camping experience begins with welcoming and enthusiastic hosts.
+The campmasters fill this role of hosts during a weekend of camping.
+This group of registered Scouters perform unit check-in and check-out, as well as opening the Trading Post and helping with any problems that may arise.
+Campmasters are also encouraged to offer program for the Scouts in camp or assist with a camp improvement project.

-Campmasters select the weekends they are able to help, and many enjoy it as a fun way to enjoy camp.
-If you are interested in helping make the camp experience great for our units in camp, [contact Campmaster Chairman Jerry Rafter](/contact?subject=Campmaster) to schedule a weekend or three!
+Campmastering is a great way for a group of adult leaders to enjoy all the fun that camp has to offer in a whole new way.
+Select the weekends you want to serve as host, and schedule your weekend with [Musser Campmaster Chairman Jerry Rafter](/contact?subject=Campmaster)!

-<h2>RangerCorps <div class="h5">Helping Maintain Camp one Project at a Time</div></h2>
+<h2>Ranger Corps<div class="h5">Helping Maintain Camp one Project at a Time</div></h2>
-Want to be a part of the group that helps make our camps shine?
-Be a part of the Cradle of Liberty Council RangerCorps!
-The RangerCorps is a group of dedicated volunteers with different handyman skills who spend their free-time in camp helping to keep everything working and fixing things as they break.
-From roofers to plumbers, electricians to carpenters, and everything in-between, the RangerCorps are right there working aside the Camp Ranger to bring camp to life!
+Have a special skill that can make our camps a better place?
+Want to help make our camps shine?
+Be a part of the Cradle of Liberty Council Ranger Corps!
+This dedicated group of volunteers will assist the camp ranger in keeping everything working at Musser.
+From roofers to plumbers, electricians to carpenters, and everyone in-between, the Ranger Corps works side-by-side with our camp ranger to bring our camps to bring camp to life!

-To help with improvements at camp, [reach-out to Ranger Lynn](/contact?subject=RangerCorps) and let him know you want to serve on the RangerCorps!
+To join the Ranger Corps and begin serving with camp improvement projects today, [reach-out to Ranger Lynn](/contact?subject=RangerCorps).

-<h2>Adopt-A-Cabin / Campsite <div class="h5">Earn Your Unit's Next Stay</div></h2>
+<h2>Adopt-A-Cabin / Adopt-A-Campsite <div class="h5">Earn Your Unit's Next Stay</div></h2>
 Does your unit have a few leaders or parents who love camp and want to help us improve it?
-We are excited to bring-back the Adopt-A-Cabin / Campsite program in an effort to rehab the many structures and campsites on the property.
-The Adopt-A-Cabin / Campsite program allows a unit to "adopt" a cabin or campsite and help make general repairs and beautification so it is welcoming and functional when units rent it out.
+We are excited to reintroduce our Adopt-A-Cabin/Adopt-A-Campsite program in an effort to upgrade the many structures and campsites throughout Musser Scout Reservation.
+Your unit will “adopt” a cabin or campsite to help make it welcoming and functional through general repairs and beautification upgrades.

-If you are interested in “adopting” a cabin or campsite, Download this information packet and [contact Ranger Lynn](contact?subject=Adopt-A-Cabin)!
+If you are interested in “adopting” a cabin or campsite, download this information packet (link) and [contact Ranger Lynn](contact?subject=Adopt-A-Cabin)!

 <h2>Camp Service Projects <div class="h5">Help Give-Back to Camp</div></h2>
-Do Scouts in your youth need to complete service time for their rank advancement, school, or religious institution?
-What better way to accomplish those hours then to help out at camp on a weekend of fun and adventure.
-Without the youth there will be no tomorrow, so invite them to join us in making our camp a better place.
-[Contact Ranger Lynn](/contact?subject=Service%20Projects) to arrange a service project.
+Do Scouts in your unit need to complete service hours for rank advancement, school, or religious institution?
+What better way to accomplish those hours than giving back to one of our camps!
+Units can either come to camp for the day or spend a few hours during a weekend camping trip helping make Musser Scout Reservation a better place.
+To arrange a service project, [Contact Ranger Lynn](/contact?subject=Service%20Projects).